Martyr priest, now Saint Romero, challenged power in El Salvador

 Romero’s murder was one of the most shocking of the long conflict between a series of U.S.-backed governments and leftist rebels in which right-wing and military death squads killed thousands.

-Romero was born in 1917 in a small coffee-growing town in Honduras, the second of eight brothers.
+Romero was born in 1917 in a small coffee-growing town in El Salvador, the second of eight brothers.
 As a boy, he apprenticed as a carpenter before entering the seminary and studying theology in Rome.

 In 1943, he returned to El Salvador as a parish priest until becoming Archbishop of San Salvador in 1977.
 The military’s killing, kidnapping and arrests of priests who supported workers’ rights turned him into a staunch critic of the regime.